Dynatrace/dynatrace-operator/ARCHITECTURE.md

 **DynaKube Controller** (`pkg/controllers/dynakube/`):

-Handles DynaKube CR reconciliation with feature-specific sub-reconcilers:
+The DynaKube is a rather large CR, therefore its controller has many feature-specific sub-reconcilers each having further sub-reconcilers.
+Here are the more top level sub-reconcilers:

 - `activegate`: Manages ActiveGate StatefulSets
 - `oneagent`: Handles OneAgent DaemonSets for host monitoring